 When it comes to business, we always want to have it perfect so that money will just keep on pouring in.
 However, if you make mistakes, expect that downfalls can occur.
 Just like gaining customers, when you keep making mistakes, don’t expect your potential customers to flock to your business.

-If you are using AdWords as one of your means in reaching and targetting your potential customers but it is not succeeding, then you may be using the AdWords mistakes that you should be avoiding.
+If you are using Google Ads as one of your means in reaching and targetting your potential customers but it is not succeeding, then you may be using the Google Ads mistakes that you should be avoiding.

-You will no doubt want to achieve maximum ROI (return on investment) for the phrases or keywords that are most applicable and relevant to your business.
+You will no doubt want to achieve maximum return on investment for the phrases or keywords that are most applicable and relevant to your business.

 It is essential that you avoid certain mistakes that could result in poorly performing campaigns.
 These mistakes are discussed here: